TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 9/Leviticus 9.13.md

 ---

-And they delivered the burnt-offering unto him, piece by piece, and the head: and he burnt them upon the altar.
+They delivered the burnt offering to him, piece by piece, and the head: and he burned them upon the altar.